jonathanburrows/lavalav-legacy/lvl.Web/docs/ApiController.md

 ## Requirements
 Provides 5 methods: get single, get collection, create, update, and delete

+### Get collection
+Provides a method which retreives all entities of a given type:
+1. All entities returned are of the given type
+2. If the type is not mapped, a 500 status code is returned
+3. If a null value is given for the type, a 500 status code is returned

 ### Get single
 Provides a method which retreives an entity from a given ID:
 1. If there is an entity with a matching ID, that entity is returned